-The Washington Poison Center (WAPC), a 501(c)3 nonprofit, is one of the larger poison centers in the U.S. We receive over 63,000 calls annually, and of those, almost 89% are about people being exposed to dangerous or potentially dangerous substances, such as household products, spoiled food and beverages, chemicals in the workplace and home, environmental toxins, drugs and medicine, and animal and insect bites and stings.
-The rest of our calls are for information, before an exposure occurs.
+The Washington Poison Center, a 501(c)3 nonprofit, is one of the larger poison centers in the United States.
+We receive over 63,000 calls annually, and of those, almost 89% are about people being exposed to dangerous or potentially dangerous substances, such as household products, spoiled food and beverages, chemicals in the workplace and home, environmental toxins, drugs and medicine, and animal and insect bites and stings.
+The remainder of calls are for information, before an exposure occurs.

 Calls to Poison Centers save over 18 million dollars in avoided medical costs by reducing unnecessary hospital visits because our staff are experienced in performing telephone based triage to determine a patient’s need to seek medical attention related to a poisoning.